 Four Days of 4×4 Bliss on the Makuya 4×4 Trail

-Trailists need to be fully self-sufficient with low-range, high-clearance 4×4 vehicles (soft-riders can’t get through this territory).
+This 4×4 trip requires experienced trailists who are fully self-sufficient with low-range, high-clearance 4×4 vehicles (soft-riders can’t get through this territory).
 The option exists for trailists to use off-road, 4×4 trailers.
 The entry and exit points into Makuya Park (a Limpopo provincial reserve) will be changed accordingly.
 Bring your own camping equipment, food and drinks.The lead guide has his own vehicle, and 2-way radios are provided for all vehicles on the trail.

 In addition, we can cater for you by providing food and cooking if the entire group request this.
 Another optional extra is accommodation at Singo Bush Camp.
 The trail itinerary will change slightly if Singo is used.
 The cost of staying at Singo is not included in the trail fee.*